dynamicwebpaige/gemini-and-gemma-examples/README.md

 # 🦾 Scrappy examples for Gemini, Gemma, Imagen, etc.

 This repository contains a collection of scrappy, practical examples demonstrating Google's Gemini 1.5 models, Gemma, Imagen, Veo, and potentially others.
-These examples are provided as either Chrome Extensions or Google Colab notebooks, and mix and match features for the APIs (ex: Search grounding).
+These examples are provided as either Chrome Extensions or Google Colab notebooks, and mix and match features for the APIs (ex: Search grounding) and open-source libraries.

 ## 🗒️ What's included?